 Tim and John Rigas went to jail in mid-August 2007.
 In 2016, John Rigas was released when a federal judge ordered a compassionate early release, as he was battling cancer.
-Now, 94, he’s still alive and has been working to get his son out of prison and their convictions overturned.
+Now, 94, he’s been working to get his son out of prison and their convictions overturned.

 “He and I continue to hope that our convictions will be overturned in the habeas corpus appeal that is pending in New York City, where our trial was held in 2004,” John Rigas wrote in his Facebook post.

 John Rigas told the Potter Leader-Enterprise the family found out there was a possibility of an early release for Tim Rigas about a month ago, but knew for sure about two weeks ago.